GEO & AEO Glossary

 - GEO

-- Generative Engine Optimization — the practice of optimizing content so it appears in AI-generated answers.
-Acronym, always uppercase.
-The dominant market term among SEO practitioners.
+- Generative Engine Optimization — the practice of optimizing content so it surfaces in AI-generated answers.
+Always uppercase.
+It is the dominant market term among SEO practitioners.

 - AEO

-- Answer Engine Optimization — optimizing content structure to appear as direct answers in AI-generated responses.
-Complements GEO: GEO focuses on technical access and extractability; AEO focuses on answer formatting and structure.
+- Answer Engine Optimization — structuring content so it can be lifted directly as an answer in AI-generated responses.
+It complements GEO: GEO covers technical access and extractability, while AEO covers how an answer is formatted and structured.

 - AI-readiness